DandelionYas/Pet/design-patterns/src/main/java/behavioral/template_method/TemplateMethodReadMe.md

 ### Problem

-Consider the WorldOfWarcraftLoaderClass, and when we need to load the game, this class will be instantiated and the load method will be called.
-Now few weeks later the manager asks you to develop the loading screen of Diablo also but while developing you noticed that both classes share the same exact steps However some of their implementations may vary an example could be that while the code for creating and loading the various needed objects was entirely different in both cases the code behind the deleting and the cleaning of temporary files was almost identical wouldn't it be great to get rid of the code duplication all-while leaving the steps and their order inside the algorithm structure intact?
+Consider the WorldOfWarcraftLoaderClass, and when we need to load the game, this class will be instantiated and the load() method will be called.
+Now, a few weeks later the manager asks you to develop the loading screen of Diablo asked while developing.
+You noticed that both classes share the same exact steps and notice some of their implementations may vary.
+An example could be that, while the code for creating and loading the various needed objects was entirely different, in both cases the code behind the deleting and the cleaning of temporary files was almost identical.
+Wouldn't it be great to get rid of the code duplication all-while leaving the steps and their order inside the algorithm structure intact?

 ### Solution